 In May of 2001, Fr.
 Duncan was chosen to pursue studies in Canon Law in Washington D.C., and Fr.
 Phil Nguyen returned to the Diocese after serving in the U.S. Air Force for eight years as Chaplain to become pastor of Our Lady of the Lake Parish.
 In August of 2009, Fr.
 Charlie Hall was assigned to replace Fr.
 Phil Nguyen.
 In October of 2016, Fr.
 Michael Cilibraise was assigned as the new pastor.

 Recently, Fr.
 Mike and other parish leaders initiated a strategic planning process for Our Lady of the Lake that has resulted in an exciting vision for our parish’s future based on the Great Commission, Christ’s words at his Ascension, and the Nicene Creed.
 We have also reorganized the parish’s staff and programming into five departments that represent critical elements of this vision: Discipleship, Music and Liturgy, Parish Care, Community Life, and Mission.
-As we go forward, we will be guided by our vision and strive to live more fully in the light of Christ in the context of our parish community.
+As we go forward under the leadership of Fr.
+Michael Burt, our pastor as of July 2021, we will be guided by our vision and strive to live more fully in the light of Christ in the context of our parish community.